Fiction

 “What do you do?”

-Her response was a very slow, “Yeeeeees,” ending on an up note like a question.
+Her response was a very slow “Yeeeeees,” ending on an up note like a question.

-“I’m about to meet him on a beach.
+Uh oh.
+She might know more than expected.
+Normally he asked others questions first, and kept asking them to keep them talking about themselves, but asking questions was her job.
+He tried to cut it short by saying only, “I’m about to meet him on a beach.
 So, I am here to get crutches so I can make it across the sand.”

 “Okaaay.
 And what did you tell David Crosby?”

-“Well, I told Crosby that Fogerty had vowed never to write another song again, ever, because he finally read the contract he had signed with Zaentz.
+Letting out the sigh at last, he tried to start off slowly, but could not help it and soon was off and running as he said.
+“Okay.
+Well, I told Crosby that Fogerty had vowed never to write another song again, ever, because he finally read the contract he had signed with Zaentz.
 It said he owed Zaentz two hundred songs.
 He hated Zaentz so much that he vowed never to write another song again, ever.

 “I told Crosby that Fogerty should do what Miles Davis did.
 Miles Davis wanted to get out of a contract that said he owed three albums.
-So, he got some friends to jam with him until they created three albums.
+So, he got some friends to jam with him until they covered three albums.
 One became the largest selling jazz album in history.
+I told Crosby that Fogerty should get together with friends and crank out as many songs a day as they can until they have two hundred.
+Fogerty could not write two hundred songs without creating some hits.”

 “Okay,” she said turning and leaving.
 If he had said that the earth is going to blow up in an hour, he would have gotten the same reply.
 How was he going to play this so people would not write him off like that?